 Great place to start: If you want one great website to start researching a trip to Angkor Wat I highly recommend Canby Publications .
-For the best 1-page general introduction to Cambodia that I have come across, check out this article at Lonely Planet.

 Guide books and Angkor Wat information:

 - This is something from National Geographic that I can highly recommend before visiting the temples.
 It is a superb and engaging insight into the ancient Angkor empire from their July, 2009 issue which you can find here online.
 It gave me a totally new perspective for my own subsequent visits.

 - GUIDE BOOK: My favorite 'guide book' for the temples is the inexpensive, downloadable chapter 'Temples of Angkor' from Lonely Planet's Cambodia guidebook.
 In my view, it gives more than enough information and since its only one chapter and digital you can easily print copies for everyone in your party and its easy to carry around.

 - CURRENT INFO: For up-to-date information about events, new things to do, eateries, etc do check out the locally produced Siem Reap Post website.